 What we are doing to foster good relations

 As a Values Based Education School.
 We prepare our pupils for life in a diverse society and ensure that there are activities across the curriculum that promotes the spiritual, moral, social and cultural development of our pupils.
 We teach about difference and diversity and the impact of stereotyping, prejudice and discrimination through PSHE and citizenship and across the curriculum.
 We use materials and resources that reflect the diversity of the school, population and local community in terms of race, gender, sexual identity and disability, avoiding stereotyping.
 We promote a whole school ethos and values that challenge prejudice based discriminatory language, attitudes and behaviour.
 We provide opportunities for pupils to appreciate their own culture and celebrate the diversity of other cultures.
 We include the contribution of different cultures to world history and that promote positive images of people.
 We provide opportunities for pupils to listen to a range of opinions and empathise with different experiences We promote positive messages about equality and diversity through displays, assemblies, visitors, whole school events e.g. Multicultural week, guest speakers.
-We include Equalities matters in our Newsletters to parents and Carers.
+We include an Inclusion Corner in our monthly newsletters to parents and carers.

 Other ways we address equality issues

 We have a rolling programme for reviewing all of our school policies, including in relation to equalities and their impact on the progress, safety and well-being of our pupils.